Ameba-AIoT/ameba-arduino-doc/source/_common/ameba_d/Example_Guides/WiFi/WiFi - Connect to WiFi networks.rst

 |image04|

 Next, upload the sample code, and press the reset button on Ameba.
-Then you will see a message "You’re connected to the networkSSID: XXXXX", and the information of this WiFi connection is printed in the serial monitor every 10 seconds.
+Then you will see a message "You're connected to the networkSSID: XXXXX", and the information of this WiFi connection is printed in the serial monitor every 10 seconds.

 Note: If you enabled MANUAL_INPUT, after uploading the sample code and pressing the reset button on Ameba, input your SSID in the Serial monitor and press enter.
 Next, input your password, and press enter.
-Then you will see a message "You’re connected to the networkSSID: XXXXX", and the information of this WiFi connection is printed in the serial monitor every 10 seconds.
+Then you will see a message "You're connected to the networkSSID: XXXXX", and the information of this WiFi connection is printed in the serial monitor every 10 seconds.

 |image05|

 - WiFi connection with WEP encryption

-Open the "ConnectWithWEP" example in "File" -> "Examples" -> "WiFi" -> "ConnectWithWiFi" -> "ConnectWithWEP"
+Open the "ConnectWithWEP" example in :guilabel:`File -> Examples -> WiFi -> ConnectWithWiFi -> ConnectWithWEP`

 |image06|